AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 - First Layer issues
 - Z belts rubbing against the gantry's printed parts

+Bonus steps 13-16 can also help with first layer *and* with gantry stability.
 ## Method

 **1)** Modify your `idle_timeout` in your config to an arbirarily high number, then `reload`.